SteveBarnett/Remixing/_thinking/thoughts-on-ai-october-2025.md

 #### My directions: CSS

 - **Careful.** I am for care and consideration with technology usage, weighing the pros and cons.
-- **Skeptical.** Asking a lot of questions.
+- **Sceptical.** Asking a lot of questions.
 Ask for the specifics, details.
     - What's the endgame here?
     - What's being automated?
 What's the input?
 What's the output?
     - How are we measuring success?
 How confident are we about the output?